realkoder/online-shop-support/README.md

 **_Product_ model:**

 - `name` (string): Name of product.
-- `category` (enum): e.g., electronics, clothing, books, home, other.
+- `category` (enum): Keeping it simple, if it was correct is should be _has_many_ e.g., electronics, clothing, books, home, other.
 - `description` (string): Detailed description of product.
 - `image_url` (string): Link to a product image.
 - `price` (float): Cost of product.